ietf-wg-masque/draft-ietf-masque-h3-datagram/draft-ietf-masque-h3-datagram.md

 Upgrade or Extended CONNECT.

-The Capsule-Protocol header field MUST NOT be used on HTTP responses with a status code different from 2xx (Successful).
-This specification does not define any parameters for the Capsule-Protocol header field value, but future documents MAY define parameters.
-Receivers MUST ignore unknown parameters.
+The Capsule-Protocol header field MUST NOT be used on HTTP responses with a status code outside the 2xx range.

 Definitions of new HTTP Upgrade Tokens that use the Capsule Protocol MAY use the Capsule-Protocol header field to simplify intermediary processing.